What is medical acupuncture?

-Medical acupuncture is the term used to describe acupuncture performed by a doctor trained and licensed in Western medicine who has also had thorough training in acupuncture as a specialty in practice.
+Medical acupuncture is the term used to describe acupuncture performed by a doctor trained and licensed in western medicine, who has also had thorough training in acupuncture as a specialty in practice.
 It represents the integration of classical acupuncture with modern medicine.

 The classical Chinese explanation is that Qi flows from a network of channels called meridians, which bring Qi from the internal organs to the surface.
-Along these channels there are acupuncture points that can be stimulated to restore the proper flow of energy and correct the imbalance for healing.
+Along these channels, there are acupuncture points that can be stimulated to restore the proper flow of energy and correct the imbalance for healing.

 Western medicine provides evidence that acupuncture activates the nervous system to release healing substances that change our perception of pain.

-What conditions can it treat?
+What can medical acupuncture treat?

 While acupuncture is often associated with pain control, in the hands of a well-trained practitioner it has much broader applications.
 Either on its own or in combination with other treatments, it can promote health and well-being, prevent illness, and treat a variety of medical conditions.
 The World Health Organization (WHO) recognizes the use of acupuncture in the treatment of multiple conditions including digestive, respiratory, neurological, and muscular disorders.